SSPENELOPE/react-weatherapp/README.md

 # ChangeLog
 ### 4/2/2023 :
+* Fixed issue that was displaying an incorrect or not found city name, the incorrect city name should no longer be displayed

 * Added bcrypt to the backend for all password handling

 * Updated previously viewed logic to only allow 5 previously viewed cities, this a large list from cluttering the screen